reubenstr/Covid19/README.md

 WiFi enabled Covid-19 Dashboard.

 Source code not recommended for new projects.

-See https://github.com/reubenstr/QuoteBot for more advanced ESP32 API fetching example project.
+See https://github.com/reubenstr/QuoteBot for a more advanced ESP32 API connected project example.